The Writer As Witness

 Studio B, Brandan Odums

-In this six-week writing workshop, we will consider what it means to be a “witness.”
+In this six-week nonfiction writing workshop, we will consider what it means to be a “witness.”
 We will explore many questions including: What is the difference between documenting through story and using storytelling for transformation and change?
 How do we tell the stories of others with integrity and humility?
 What nonfiction forms will best allow us to tell particular stories?
-Using texts like Susan Sontag’s Regarding the Pain of Others as guides for discourse, we will read a wide range of essays and other prose texts that employ narrative to respond to issues of inequality and injustice and to explore and amplify the work of people implementing positive change.
+We will read a wide range of prose texts that employ narrative to respond to issues of injustice and to explore people implementing positive change.
 In these intense times, we need the voices of writers who are keen observers and storytellers, people who are engaged with and thinking critically about the world around them.
 The course will include discussions of texts, in and out-of-class writing assignments, and workshopping of student work.
-Together, we write into and through the issues that matter most to us.
+Together, we will bear witness as we write into and through the issues that matter most to us.

 Lisa, the time I spent in your class was such a gift.
 You have such charm and wit, and an adeptness in the way you conjured writing out of me, by presenting thought-provoking short prompts or helping me see the possibility in connecting two unrelated ideas or types or sorts or breeds of things.
 In class, I admired your calm demeanor, the way you offered forth heartfelt respect for each student’s perspective, and gently guided the discussions in productive directions to enable us all to write more and better while learning from you and one another.
 I came away with places to start for new writing as well as more a fully-formed essay that would not be where it is without you having shepherded it along.
 A really wholehearted thank you.
 I hope to have the opportunity to learn from you again in the future.